Boy meets girl.

-We’ve reached the end of the first stage of Jane’s transition—her social transition.
+We have reached the end of the first stage of Jane’s transition—her social transition.
 Phew!
 It wasn’t easy, and she was lucky to have supportive parents and friends.
-By the way, you need to be at least 3 years of age to start your social transition.
+By the way, you need to be at least three years of age to start your social transition.

 Next is Jane’s medical transition.
-Now, she’s going to need a supportive healthcare system (specifically psychiatrists and endocrinologists).
+She’s now going to need a supportive healthcare system (specifically psychiatrists and endocrinologists).

 A few years later, Jane would start taking cross-sex hormones—i.e., estrogens—to develop female secondary sexual characteristics.
 (You need to be at least 16 to start taking cross-sex hormones.)